groonga/grntest/README.md

   --query Ken
 ```

-The command is processed as the following:
+The command is processed as the following command:

 ```
 select Users  --match_columns name   --query Ken